Nigorobuna: Vulnerability

 The Japanese Ministry of the Environment's published Red List (2018) listed the fish subspecies as endangered (IB).

 The devastation of numbers is blamed on habitat loss (spawning ground), as well predation by introduced species.
 Adults are known to be taken by black bass, and the larvae and eggs are fed on by bluegill, both of which have become invasive in the Lake.

 The impact of predatory fish may be a secondary aggravating factor, the core cause being man-made changes to the lake's landscape according to some opinion.

 The nigorobuna's spawning grounds are the reed belts in Lake Biwa and the lagoons attached to the lake referred to as (内湖, naiko), as well as rice paddies.
 Most of the reed belt zones were altered by the lake shore dykes project (1976–1991), the number of lagoons fell to just over twenty, (Note: Reclaimed to be converted to rice paddies, and so forth.) and by 1995 the total lagoon area was 425 ha (15% of the total size in 1940).
 Also the canals connecting the bodies of water were fitted with sluice gates, hampering the fish from traveling.

-The current situation is not well-described as blockage by gates; the (hojō- seibi) project was conducted that raised the ground of the rice paddies, (Note: To prevent the paddies from being flooded whenever the water level of the lake went up.) and instead of drawing water from canals, these farms switched to pumping water via PVC pipes, depriving the aquatic life of their conduits to enter..
+The current situation is not well-described as blockage by gates; the farmland consolidation (hojō- seibi) project was conducted that raised the ground of the rice paddies, (Note: To prevent the paddies from being flooded whenever the water level of the lake went up.) and instead of drawing water from canals, these farms switched to pumping water via PVC pipes, depriving the aquatic life of their conduits to enter..